 U.S. Faculty Development Seminar on Palestine

-The Palestinian American Research Center (PARC) announces its fourth Faculty Development Seminar on Palestine.
+The Palestinian American Research Center (PARC) announces its fifth Faculty Development Seminar on Palestine.
 This 12-day seminar is for U.S. faculty members with a demonstrated interest in, but little travel experience to, Palestine.

 PARC will select 10 to 12 U.S. faculty members to participate in Jerusalem-based activities that will include lectures, workshops, and visits to local universities and other related institutions in the West Bank.

 Through these activities, participants will learn about the region, deepen their knowledge of their particular fields of interest as they relate to Palestine, and build relationships with Palestinian academic colleagues.